jesseeproductions/coupon-creator/readme.txt

 == Changelog ==
 = 2.5 TBD =
+* Add - A new Admin UI to modernize the look and make it easier to organize related fields
+* Add - System Info Tab to get more details about a site setup for troubleshooting
 * Add - Template system and move default and image coupons as two free options
+* Add - License Key Activation and Deactivation from the Plugin List
+* Add - Default template option for new coupons
+* Change - The Styles tab to be border and background tab
+* Change - Move the field colors to be inline with the field they modify
+* Add - A saftey check for the Plugin Engine Version
 * Fix - Warnings for File Time on Print Stylesheet

 = 2.4 November 7th, 2016 =